 While SRP can’t predict when a storm will cause outages, we do take steps to be prepared.
 Here’s how we’re making sure we’re ready to serve our customers before, during and after extreme weather conditions:

-- Right before a storm, our meteorologists track where a storm is going so crews can be prepared.
+• Right before a storm, our meteorologists track its pattern so crews can be prepared.